The 20 Best Places to Live in the Mountains in the U.S.

 5. Lake Placid, New York

-If New York is your preferred state, then the best place to live in the mountains is Lake Placid.
 Other than the stunning surroundings, one reason to consider this location is the high earnings potential, as the median household income is significantly above the national average.
+It has good crime rates, offers exciting nightlife, welcomes diversity, and promotes health and fitness.
 Another reason is the vast array of outdoor activities to enjoy, including gondola rides, hiking, skiing, and biking.

 4. Crestline, California

-Not only does the area have a strong job market, but there is also a high-level of spending per student at public schools.
+Not only does the area have a strong job market, but there is also a high level of spending per student at public schools.
 In terms of outdoor activities, hiking, mountain biking, and paragliding are just some of the leisure options.

 3. South Lake Tahoe, California